nikitafedorov008/nikitafedorov008/README.md

 - 🔭 I’m currently working on polka (shelf) app
 - 🌱 I’m currently learning Backend development
-- 👯 I’m looking to collaborate on startups with mobile apps
+- 👯 I want to collaborate in scientific projects and startups with mobile applications
 - 🤔 I’m looking for help with gRPC api
 - 💬 Ask me about Flutter and Android
 - 📫 How to reach me: nikitafedorov008@gmail.com